srikanthb549/mycode/README.md

 # mycode
 #01-modules
-    #Trying to Create a Single Ec2 instance along with route53 record.
+##This script will Create Single EC2 instance named prod1 along with route53 record name like prod1.sbakkolla.online